theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - G. None of the above.

 ### A16.
+C. Arrays define a property called `length`.
+It is not a method, so parentheses are not allowed.

 ### Q17.
 Which of these compile when replaceing 8?
 (Choose all that apply)
 ```java